serghiou/repo-template/README.md

 ## How to get help

 If you encounter a bug, please file an issue with a minimal reproducible example [here](https://github.com/serghiou/centrosomal-calcineurin/issues) and please Label it as a "bug" (option on the right of your window).
 For help on how to use the package, please file an issue with a clearly actionable question [here](https://github.com/serghiou/centrosomal-calcineurin/issues) and label it as "help wanted."
 For all other questions and discussion, please email the first author.

+## How to contribute

+1. Create an issue as described above.
+2. Create a branch from the issue as described [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue).
+3. The branch name should abide by the format and voice suggested by the following example: "152-bugfix-fix-broken-links".
+4. Issue a pull request to initiate a review.
+5. Merge using "Rebase and merge" after you've squashed all non-critical commits.

 ## Be a good citizen